storageos/storageos.github.io/_docs/reference/os_support.md

 # OS support

 StorageOS uses FUSE known as a Filesystem in Userspace.
 It is a software interface for Unix-like computer operating systems that lets non-privileged users create their own file systems without editing kernel code.
 In addition, StorageOS is developed using Linux-IO (LIO) Target.
 An open-source implementation of the SCSI target.
-However, LIO is supported by most of the kernels available nowadays, some distributions have left the kernel module out of the main kernel package.
+Although, LIO is supported by most of the kernels available nowadays, some distributions have left the kernel module out of the main kernel package.

 ## Distribution support

-The following table shows which distributions can enable the kernel modules to use LIO, whether needed to install linux-virtual-extra or not.
+The following table shows which distributions can enable the kernel modules to use LIO, whether extra packages are required.

 | Distribution               | Can use LIO? | Comments                                                           |
 | ---                        | :---:        | ---                                                                |